DLSU-CCAPDEV/2223T3-S12-G07/README.md

 * profile page redirection: you can visit the profile page of users by clicking on their profile picture (works for newly created posts but not for newly made comments/ replies)
 * home(visitor) : this forum is public and you can view the posts shared here without having an account but you cannot post content as a visitor
 * signout : you can sign out after log in
-* view post : a post has a separate page on its own
+* view post : a post has a separate page on its own, different expercience for visitors and registered users

 ###Limitations: